Oozie and Flume

 Why Oozie Security?

-- Hadoop does not authenticate end user
+- Hadoop does not support the authentication of end user

 - Open source